preetsanjam/Web_Development/CSS/notes.md

     - Using color names.
 For example: yellow
     - Using hexadecimal values.
 For example: #FFF00
     - Using RGB values.
 For example: rgb(255,255,0)
+- **Internal CSS**: Also known as Embedded Stylesheet, the internal stylesheet helps us in applying a particular CSS formatting across the page instead of a specific tag only.
+This is done using the `<style>` tag, which is conventionally placed in the `<head>` tag of the HTML page.